SimarjeetxSingh/SimarjeetxSingh/README.md

 ![Black Minimal Motivation Quote LinkedIn Banner](https://github.com/SimarjeetxSingh/SimarjeetxSingh/assets/130891817/9de88981-0370-442d-b9f4-9631bda06f39)
-## Hi, Myself Simarjeet Singh
-**B.Tech Computer Science & Engineering | Giani Zail Singh Campus College of Engineering and Technology | Maharaja Ranjit Singh Punjab Technical University**

 *Seeking opportunities to leverage technical skills and creativity for impactful projects.
-Passionate about innovation and making a positive contribution to the world.*
+Passionate about innovation and making a positive contribution.*

 🌟 A tech enthusiast and a creative soul on a mission to make the world a better place through technology, faith, and the rhythm of life.
 As a B.Tech Computer Science Engineering student at Giani Zail Singh Campus College of Engineering and Technology, Bathinda, I've been honing my technical skills and cultivating a profound understanding of the intricacies of computer science.